azharsamdani/me/resume.md

 **Robert Bosch – Bengaluru, India**
 _Nov 2003 – Dec 2005_

-- Led Bosch Warranty System for Blaupunkt, and contributed to ERP module development and SEI CMMi Level 5 transition.
+- Developed the **Bosch Warranty System** for Blaupunkt Audio Systems, serving as the sole developer and owner.
+- Developed the **Export Oriented Unit** module for Bosch’s Jaipur manufacturing plant, optimizing operational workflows.
+- Built several features on the Sales and Distribution module of the **Pansophic Resource Management System**.
+- Drove process maturity improvements, contributing to the team’s migration from SEI CMM Level 3 to **SEI CMMi Level 5**.
+- Evaluated and validated emerging technologies as part of Bosch’s **Emerging Technologies group**, supporting innovation initiatives.

-**Technologies**: RPG IV, AS/400, CL/400, C++, Java
+- Expertise in RPG/400, RPG IV, CL/400 on AS/400, SQL/400 (Query/400, Query Manager), DB2, C++, and Java.
-**Domains**: ERP (Sales and Distribution)
+- Domain expertise in ERP, Sales & Distribution.

 ---